 - Blog, blog, blog – We’ve spoken at length about the positive aspects of blogging, but a HUGE one is the potential to act as an amazing public relations tool.
 By creating an authentic and curated story that’s being presented to the public, you are controlling your own story and showing the media what you’re most proud of in your organisation.
 Always be sure to include a press contact at the bottom of all blog posts so that the media can get in touch with any follow-up questions.

 - Contribute – Why limit yourself to your own publications?
 Actively seek out opportunities to write on subjects that your organisation specialises in for a wider audience.
 Is there a column opportunity at the local newspaper?
 What about a contributing blogger opportunity for a networks hub?
 Keep your ear to the ground so to speak for these opportunities that will allow your organisation to appear as current and conversational.

 This article has illuminated the positive aspects of more ‘traditional’ marketing methods and has demonstrated that there is still definitely a place for them in today’s digitally-focussed world.
 Even though this is a course on digital marketing and we are targeting that quite heavily, don’t be fooled into thinking that print and PR don’t matter… They DO!

-Use the techniques that we introduced in this chapter to raise the profile of your organisation and help build a solid foundation upon which your marketing strategies will rest.
+Use the techniques that we introduced in this article to raise the profile of your organisation and help build a solid foundation upon which your marketing strategies will rest.
 It’s important to do that basework to allow for a comprehensive marketing plan that is well-rounded and includes both print and digital components.